Current State of Things (2024 Edition)

 It's fair to say this was an even more entertaining offseason than usual for FSU.
 In addition to the usual business of the transfer portal and high school recruiting, the Noles also filed a lawsuit against the ACC in hopes of forcing their way out and as aforementioned Alabama made a hard push to pry Norvell away from Tallahassee.

 The landscape of college football is drastically changing, with two true power conferences forming.
-The already strong ACC is adding Texas and Oklahoma this season, and the Big 10 is adding some West Coast powerhouse programs like USC, Oregon, and Washington.
+The already strong SEC is adding Texas and Oklahoma this season, and the Big 10 is adding some West Coast powerhouse programs like USC, Oregon, and Washington.
 FSU sees what's happening and wants to be a part of it, however their contract with the ACC runs through 2036 and would require a massive buyout to break the contract.
 FSU is by far the ACC's biggest moneymaker and for that reason the ACC has no interest in letting them off the hook early.
 Clemson has also filed lawsuits against the conference for the same reasons and motivations as FSU.
 This is likely to be a long and dragged out process with no resolution coming in the near future.

 FSU also had the unenvious task of replacing a plethora of departing talent, which includes 15 players now in the NFL.
 Fortunately between both the transfer portal and high school recruitment, FSU did all it could to fill these holes.
 They added 17 transfers in total, including 5 from Alabama who entered the portal following Saban's retirement.
 This included DJ Uiagelelei, the likely starting QB this season who spent two seasons at Clemson and 1 season at Oregon.
 DJ is no Jordan Travis, but he does bring a wealth of experience, and his larger NFL-like frame makes him less susceptible to injuries than Travis was.
 Regardless, FSU desperately needed to add an experienced QB, as Brock Glenn was the only one on the roster with actual game experience since Travis graduated and Rodemaker transferred.
 Bur FSU did well to load up in the transfer portal and address many of it's needs, which also included running back, wide receiver, linebackers, offensive lineman, edge rushers, and defensive backs.